macropay-solutions/php-framework-docs/mail.md

         'key' => 'your-api-key',
     ],

-Next, you may use the `Mail` facade's `extend` method to register the transport with Framework.
+Next, you may use the mail manager's `extend` method to register the transport with Framework.
 Typically, this should be done within the `boot` method of a service provider:

-    use MacropaySolutions\Kernel\Support\Facades\Mail;
     use Symfony\Component\Mailer\Bridge\Brevo\Transport\BrevoTransportFactory;
     use Symfony\Component\Mailer\Transport\Dsn;